Updated

 Free — $0/month

 The free plan is genuinely useful for solo developers getting started.
-You get:
+According to GitHub, it includes:

 The limits are real — 2,000 completions sounds like a lot until you’re actually coding for a few hours and burning through them.
 But for occasional use or evaluation, it’s a solid entry point.
 No credit card required.

-Bonus: Verified students and open-source maintainers get Pro for free.
+Bonus: Verified students and open-source maintainers get Copilot Pro for free.

 Pro — $10/month